 - The role must contain the module/s which emit the message/s you want to record.

 Set up the data logging configuration file.
 This involves making changes to

 Add in the messages you want to log, and set their values to

 In this example, the sensors message already exists in the file (

 truenext to this message.

-If you would like to log a different message, do the following:
+If you would like to log a different message and it doesn't already have a corresponding line in the DataLogging configuration file, do the following: